Early Childcare & Learning - Information for Providers

 You may wish to discuss training needs with our partners at the University of the Highlands and Islands (UHI) or enquire about courses/graduates from Moray College.

-Applications are open now with a deadline of 29th March 2019 and further information can be requested by contacting the education and social care department at Moray Council on 01343 563374 or by emailing firstname.lastname@example.org.
+Applications are open now with a deadline of 31st March 2020 and further information can be requested by contacting Moray Council on 01343 563374 or by emailing firstname.lastname@example.org.